Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 There are no set limits for how much you can sue someone for after a car accident in Florida.

-Since Florida is a no-fault state, drivers cannot sue another driver after a car accident that only results in minor injuries and damages.
+Since Florida is a no-fault state, drivers cannot sue another driver after a car accident if they did not sustain a permanent injury.

 If the circumstances surrounding your accident qualify for an exception to the no-fault insurance system, you may be able to sue for the following: